-- Adult immunization: administration of vaccines (active immunization) or antibodies (passive immunization) to individuals who are 18 years of age or older in order to protect them against various infectious diseases, before or after exposition.1
+Adult immunization: administration of vaccines (active immunization) or antibodies (passive immunization) to individuals who are 18 years of age or older in order to protect them against various infectious diseases, before or after exposition.
+Source: AIB secretariat

-- Older adults: The United Nations defines "older adults" as persons 60 years of age or older, although this age limit

-may vary from country to country.
-For the purposes of this meeting, we have defined "older adults" as those aged 50

-and over to ensure the broadest possible inclusion.1
+Older adults: The United Nations defines "older adults" as persons 60 years of age or older, although this age limit may vary from country to country.
+For the purposes of this meeting, we have defined "older adults" as those aged 50 and over to ensure the broadest possible inclusion.
+Source: AIB secretariat

-- Vaccines targeting older adults: This meeting will focus on the following 6 vaccine preventable infections (VPI)2
+Vaccines targeting older adults: This meeting will focus on the following 6 VPI:

 - Influenza

 - Shingle

-- Pneumococcal
+- Pneumo

 - COVID-19

 - RSV

 - Tdap